CONFERENCE SERIES: Informatics & ITRecorded at: XGen Congress

 March 15, 2010

-About the DVD: This introductory short course, co-organized by The BioTeam and CHI, is intended to provide in-depth, interactive guidance on the essential do’s and don’ts in coping with the prodigious volumes of data produced in next-generation sequencing.
-This workshop will focus on the application of new technologies to enable Pfizer’s DNA research.
+About this Product: This introductory digital course, co-organized by The BioTeam and CHI, is intended to provide in-depth, interactive guidance on the essential do’s and don’ts in coping with the prodigious volumes of data produced in next-generation sequencing.
+This course will focus on the application of new technologies to enable Pfizer’s DNA research.

 About the Conference: Now-generation sequencing platforms are capable of generating gigabytes of data in a sequence run, leading to terabytes of data in a single experiment.
 Thus, data storage, transfer, and analysis unquestionably will be the rate-limiting steps in turning this new sequencing data into knowledge.
 Sequencing Data Analysis and Storage convenes engineers who are developing the sequencing platforms, biological researchers who are designing and running the experiments, biostatisticians who are analyzing and interpreting the data, and software developers who are managing and storing the data.
 Each specialty provides unique perspectives and must be integrated into a cohesive, comprehensive team to decipher the sequencing data deluge.